SECTION A: INTRODUCTION

 - Personal information is any information or opinion about you that is capable, or reasonably capable, of identifying you, whether the information or opinion is true or not and is recorded in material form or not.

-- We will act to protect your personal and sensitive information in accordance with the Australian Privacy Principles and the Privacy Act.
+- We will act to protect your personal in accordance with the Australian Privacy Principles and the Privacy Act.

 - We disclose relevant personal information to external organisations that help us provide services.
 These organisations are bound by confidentiality arrangements.
 They may include overseas organisations.